 Many Greek Orthodox faithful immigrated to the United States as merchants, traders, and refugees during the nineteenth century.
 Those who settled in New Orleans found support and comfort in each other and in their faith.
 The need of a church in the city grew as the number of Greek immigrants reached an unprecedented scale after 1850.

-However, religious services, officiated by Rev. Agapios Honcharenko, were held at various locations in the Crescent City until 1866 when Mr. Benachi sold to the congregation the previously offered parcel of land for $1200.
-With generous donations from him and from Messrs.
+The first Greek Orthodox liturgy in New Orleans was presented by Father Agapios Honcharenko, a Ukrainian priest sent by the Church of Greece in 1865, at Saint Paul’s Episcopal Church at Camp and Gaiennie Streets.
+With generous donations from Mr. Benachi and from Messrs.
 Demetrios and John Botassis, Holy Trinity Church was erected at 1222 North Dorgenois Street.
 Later a parish house, a small library, and a cemetery were acquired.

 The membership of Holy Trinity Church consisted of Greek, Serbian, Russian, and Syrian Orthodox faithful.
 In 1901 the Church was chartered by the State of Louisiana as the Eastern Orthodox Church of Holy Trinity.
 Seven years later the congregation amended the constitution to read that only Greek priests with basic knowledge in the Syrian and Russian languages would serve the parishioners.
 The Church was rechartered in 1920 by the State as the Hellenic Orthodox Church.